 If you’ve never been to Canada, you might not know that province to province, the country feels as if it’s made up of different planets.
 The vocal inflections, the architecture, the landscape, the food—every part of Canada with its own culture.
 The only constants?
 Snow and humility.

 🇨🇦 Hey Canada, we're coming your way!
 We're currently on the road visiting 8 cities from Halifax to Vancouver bringing Shopify to merchants across the country.
-Sign up for a day of learning and networking.
+Editor's note: This specific tour has ended, but you can find other ShopClass events and learning resources here.

 Vancouver is a multicultural melee with a California ease gently clashing with Portland bohemia.
 It’s Canada’s third largest city, and maybe due to its milder weather, it has the laid back vibe of a much smaller place.
 Bordered by mountains and oceanfront, it naturally draws and cultivates a more nature-conscious population.